Firm of the Year

 DLA Piper (London)

 When Dibb Lupton Broomhead and Alsops merged in the nineties most City firms barely raised an eyebrow.
 How times have changed.
 DLA Piper has expanded relentlessly - in 2003 its stated aim was to be a top five full-service European law firm.
-Then in 2005 it pulled off two mergers with the US's Piper Rudnick and Gray Cary creating the third biggest law firm in the world, now employing over 4,200 lawyers, in 77 offices, across 30 countries.
-And its recent merger with Australian firm DLA Phillips Fox made it the world's largest firm by head count.
+Then in 2005 it pulled off two mergers with the US's Piper Rudnick and Gray Cary creating the third biggest law firm in the world, now employing over 3,700 lawyers, in 80 offices, across 30 countries.
+Its merger with Australian firm DLA Phillips Fox made it the world's largest firm by head count.
 Its CEO even bagged a knighthood in the 2009 New Year’s Honours List.
 Whether you like it or not, DLA Piper is now as ubiquitous as McDonalds.
 And as tasty as Marmite.

 The ubiquity isn't necessarily a good thing.
-The firm suffers from the same problem as arch competitor Eversheds: it may be everywhere, but it’s not really at the top of its tree anywhere.
-One associate said last year, "
+The firm suffers from the same problem as arch-competitor Eversheds: it may be everywhere, but it’s not really at the top of its tree anywhere.

 Its London office (despite its "